hellorosedev/hellorosedev/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently working on ...
-Ionic, React, Angular, Devops Technologies (CI/CD), Cloud (AWS and Azure), .NET
+Ionic, React, Angular, Devops Technologies (CI/CD), Cloud (Google Firebase, AWS and Azure), .NET
 - 🤔 I’m looking for help with ...
 More tools for Devops
 - 💬 Ask me about ...
 Javascript and technology
 - ⚡ Fun fact: I love coffee